DelNyal/Ncc-Dip-Final-Ass-1/README.md

 ## Overview

-The Auction Management System is a simple command-line application that allows users to register, create auctions, place bids, and view auction status.
-The system uses JSON files to store user data, auction information, and bid records.
+The Auction Management System is a simple command-line application that allows users to register, create auctions, place bids,live auction  and view auction status.
+The system uses JSON files to store user data, auction information, and bid records.To communicate between client and server using tcp protocol and encrypt decrypt methods.

 ## Files